-With many students using tech devices like a laptop or tablet for distance learning purposes, it’s important for parents to know how to keep them safe while online.
-And we’re here to help.
-For more than 25 years, we’ve helped customers protect, connect and enjoy the tech they love and rely on.
-Our experts put together these tips for parents so they can confidently ensure a safe internet atmosphere for their student while doing online homeschool this year.
+With many kid's today using tech devices like a laptop or tablet for both schoolwork and fun, it's important for parents to know how to keep them safe while online.
+And we're here to help.
+Asurion Experts help our millions of customers every day to get the most out of their technology, including discovering which parental controls are best and how to use them.
+They put together these tips for parents so they can confidently ensure a safe internet atmosphere for their child.

 We'll cover the different types of parental controls, like how to block certain websites during school hours or how to block certain outgoing content to prevent kids from unknowingly sharing personal information.